mccutcheonlab/FED_RT/README.md

-# ❓ What are GUIs of RTFEDPi?
+# ❓ What are the GUIs of RTFEDPi?
-## 🐭🧀RTFED(PiOS)
+## 🐭🧀RTFEDPi(Basic)
-##### RTFED(PiOS) can be used to remotely monitor feeding behaviour and other interactions made by mice on FED3, the data is automatically transferred to a Google spreadsheet where you can view it or define alarm notification using the Google Apps Scripts.
-Using the RTFEDPiOS you can also change the Mode of your FED3s without the hassle of poking one by one, or synchronize time on all FED3 units!
+##### RTFEDPi (Baisc) can be used to remotely monitor feeding behaviour and other interactions made by mice on FED3, the data is automatically transferred to a Google spreadsheet where you can view it or define alarm notification using the Google Apps Scripts.
+Using the RTFEDPi(Basic) you can also change the Mode of your FED3s without the hassle of poking one by one, or synchronize time on all FED3 units!
 ***However, if you are just aiming for monitoring feeding behaviour, we recommend using the basic([RTFED](https://github.com/mccutcheonlab/FED_RT/tree/main)) on Windows, as it is more efficient just to use your Windows computers/laptops instead of setting up a Raspberry Pi.***
 ![RTFED_PiOS](https://github.com/Htbibalan/FED_RT/blob/RTFEDPi/source/RTFED_Pi_Images/RTFED_Pi.png)